 by Texas Homesteader ~

 I was baking some Beer Bread recently.
 As I pulled out the ingredients for my bread I noticed I was dangerously low on baking powder.
+I wasn’t sure there was enough left for my recipe.

 I dug around until I found it.
 Wow, it’s apparently been in the pantry for quite some time.
-But it’s a large container.
+But it’s a very large container.
 It seems such a waste to just throw it away.

-I wonder if it’s still good… So I decided to run a quick test.
+So I decided to run a quick test.

-Hummm… Not much reaction at all.
+Hummm… Not much reaction at all with this old container of baking powder.

-So I repeated the experiment, this time with 1/4 teaspoon of fresh baking powder and very hot water.
+So I repeated the experiment, this time with ¼ teaspoon of fresh baking powder and very hot water.

 Wowser!
 The reaction was much more dramatic, immediately bubbling like crazy!